 Our support workers aim to minimise these risks by assessing an individual’s current situation and planning a strategy to help them progress towards more settled accommodation.
-This involves advocating on their behalf, meeting their individual care needs, empowering them to make positive changes to their own lives and overcoming any barriers to their adjustment to life outside of prison.
+This involves:

 The consistency and quality of our support has also meant that landlords have greater trust in Justlife and the probation service.
-Many felt more comfortable with taking on higher-risk offenders because they knew they would receive the support and information they needed to manage the risks involved, and reduce any dangers to themselves and other residents.
+Many felt more comfortable with taking on higher-risk offenders because they knew they would receive support to manage the risks involved, and reduce any dangers to themselves and other residents.

 We even found new landlords who were previously unwilling to take on high-risk offenders, but with our support felt more at ease, expanding the options for people who might otherwise have faced homelessness alone.

 [My support worker has] been a Godsend.
 When I came out of prison I was all over the place.
 I can’t thank her enough, she came down to the job centre with me and helped with my benefits.
 You people are there when I need you and that’s a great feeling.Justlife client

 76 clients / professionals identified an improvement in physical or mental health, and 25 identified an improvement in their substance misuse.

 physical / mental health appointments were arranged or attended by a health engagement worker.